What is the Importance of an Efficient HVAC System in the Cleanroom?

-Those major parts can be packaged together in a Window Type AC or Roof Top Unit (RTU), separated just like the split systems, or even having a certain type of heat exchanger with a secondary water circuit like chilled water systems!
+The major parts of the system are often packaged together in a Window Type AC or Roof Top Unit (RTU), separated like split systems, or using special heat exchangers with secondary water circuits similar to chilled water systems.

 Energy Consumption in HVAC Systems

-Like all thermodynamic gas / vapor power cycles, the refrigeration cycle shown in (Figure 1) contains some energy consuming components that enable its continuous operation and hence the production of useful energy utilized in our daily life (heating / cooling).
+Like all thermodynamic gas / vapor power cycles, the refrigeration cycle shown in (Figure 1) contains some energy consuming components that enable its continuous operation, and hence the production of useful energy (heating / cooling).
+These include:

-- Pumps (in case of chilled water system)
+- Pumps (in the case of a chilled water system)